 A more recent study in 2010 published in the Journal of the American Dietetic Association found that switching from whole milk to reduced-fat milk at age 2 years did not appear to prevent overweight in early childhood.

-Take home lesson for parents?
-Give your kids whole milk like Grandma and Grandpa did.
+Take-home lesson for parents?
+Give your kids whole milk as Grandma and Grandpa did.
 Taking the fat out of milk doesn’t help one iota in reducing a child’s chances of overweight and obesity.
 On the other hand, giving a child whole milk appears to be protective of a healthy weight in childhood!

 Learn More About Healthy Fats to Stay Slim